 Fiona is an AI Integration Specialist, coming at it from the Human approach; via Culture, Engagement and Communications.
 She is a frequent speaker, workshop facilitator and trainer.

 Fiona helps leaders and teams engage, inspire and connect; empowered through our new technologies, to bring our best selves to work.
 She is a speaker, facilitator, trainer, executive coach, podcaster blogger, YouTuber and the author of the Comic Books for Executives series.
-Her next book, “AI-Powered”, is due for release in October 2023.
+Her next book, “AI-Powered”, is due for release soon.

 [i] European Commission (2024) “AI Act; Shaping Europe’s digital future” The European Commission DG Connect.
 Accessed March 19, 2024. https://digital-strategy.ec.europa.eu/en/policies/regulatory-framework-ai#:~:text=The%20AI%20Act%20is%20the,play%20a%20leading%20role%20globally.&text=The%20AI%20Act%20aims%20to,regarding%20specific%20uses%20of%20AI.